 In this less common treatment, corundum is heated alongside another material like beryllium or titanium.
 Basically, the heat causes the corundum lattice to expand, and the beryllium or titanium atoms fill in the spaces.
 Once the stone is cooled, it’ll transmit light differently, and the color will be changed or intensified.

-A sapphire stone diffused with beryllium will be pink, orange, or yellow, and titanium-diffused stones become a bright blue color.
-Sapphires treated with lattice diffusion usually cost less than heat treated sapphires as there’s more processing involved.
+A sapphire stone diffused with beryllium will be pink, orange, or yellow, and titanium-diffused stones become a bright blue sapphire.
+A sapphire treated with lattice diffusion will usually cost less than a heat treated sapphire as there's more processing involved.

 Lattice diffusion must be disclosed to the buyer before purchase.